 Review of Nuvvu Naaku Nachav (2001):

 I laughed so hard watching this with my siblings!
 Venkatesh plays a guy pretending to be engaged to avoid marriage, only to fall in love with his fake fiancée’s cousin.
-The comedy is spot-on, and Simran’s charm lights up the screen.
+The comedy is on spot, and Simran’s charm lights up the screen.

 The family scenes, especially the banter between Venkatesh and his dad, feel so real.
 It’s a timeless movie that still makes us giggle years later.